Frylight Cooking Spray FAQs

 What variants are available?

-Sunflower Oil, Olive Oil, Rapeseed Oil, Coconut Oil, Avocado Oil, Butter Flavour and Garlic Flavour.
+Sunflower Oil, Olive Oil, Rapeseed Oil, Coconut Oil, Avocado Oil, Butter Flavour, Garlic Flavour and BBQ & Grill Oil.
 Check out our full range here.

 What are the ingredients of Frylight?